Foundations of Psychedelic-Assisted Therapy (PAT)

 Please Note: For extended trainer and practitioner bios please go to the bottom of page.

-Sean O’Carroll - Psychotherapist
+Sean O’Carroll - LEAD TRAINER

 Visiting Practitioners and Trainers